A Framework for Bidirectional Decoding: Case Study in Morphological Inflection: Datasets, Hyperparameter Tuning, Validation Accuracies

 The languages in the SIGMORPHON 2022 and 2023 datasets are listed in Tables \ref{tab:dsets23} and \ref{tab:dsets22}.
 We experiment with small, medium, and large model sizes for each language, whose configurations and approximate number of parameters can be found in Table \ref{tab:hypers}:

-A model size is chosen separately for each language based on the performance of the unidirectional models on the validation set.
-The model sizes chosen for each language, along with each language's accuracy on the test set, are also reported in Tables \ref{tab:dsets23} and \ref{tab:dsets22}.
+For each language, we train L2R and R2L models (with random initialization) for each hyperparameter size (a total of 6 models per language), and select a size based on the average of the L2R and R2L validation accuracies.
+The model sizes chosen for each language, along with each language's validation accuracies, are reported in Tables \ref{tab:val23} and \ref{tab:val22}.

-Note that the number of parameters vary slightly among languages due to different vocabulary sizes (i.e. number of unique characters in the training set), and the bidirectional models also have a small number of extra parameters due to the additional classification tokens described in Section \ref{sec:arch}.
+Note that the number of parameters vary slightly among languages due to different vocabulary sizes (i.e. number of unique characters in the training set), and the bidirectional models also have a small number of extra parameters due to the additional classification tokens described in \S\ref{sec:arch}.